 “Personally, I'm pretty independent when I'm dealing with stuff.
-I tend to bottle up and resist help,” says Amanda, a senior at Kwantlen Polytechnic University, who recently lost a loved one.
+I tend to bottle up and resist help,” says Amanda, a student at Kwantlen Polytechnic University, who recently lost a loved one.
 “But the most helpful thing for me is just knowing that there are people there I can call on if I need to.
 Say, to pick me up from the hospital because I'm crying too hard to drive or to make sure I have dinner at home because I'm too stressed to cook.”

 Do listen but don’t judge

 We all have opinions but even if the advice we offer comes from a good place, it might not be what they need to hear.
 Focus on lending your ear because even if a friend asks for your advice, they mostly just want to get their feelings off their chest.